fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 > [!NOTE]
 > Attaching the device in WSL is not persistent.
-You can use the [SetupPicoProbe.bat](https://github.com/fhoedemakers/PicoDebugProbeVsCodeConfig/blob/main/SetupPicoProbe.bat) as a scheduled task executed at login.
-(Please change the bus id to the one that is correct for your setting)
+You can use the [AttachPicoProbeinWSL.ps1](https://github.com/fhoedemakers/PicoDebugProbeVsCodeConfig/blob/main/AttachPicoProbeinWSL.ps1) powershell as a Windows scheduled task executed at login.
+It will automatically detect the Debug Probe and attaches it to WSL.